OBulun/AN2DL_CH_2/README.md

 * **Karim    :** Autoaugment vs Randaugment, and initial training trials
 * **Lorenzo  :**  Fine tuning a pretrained **MobileNetV3** model with a F1 score ≈ 0.4 (it's overfitting)
 * **Olgun    :** Looking into *Multi-Instance Learning -MIL-*
-* **Francesco:** Adding *Image augmentation* with RandAugment, trying to use DenseNet121 (specifical for biomedical applications) to do transfer learning
+* **Francesco:** Adding *Image augmentation* with RandAugment, trying to use the model DenseNet121 (specifical for biomedical applications) and trying different patching methods

 ---